samWson/go-maze/README.md

 ## License

 This repository is open source software under an MIT license.
-The copyrights belong to Flux Federation Ltd.
+As it was made during our work hackdays the copyrights belong to Flux Federation Ltd.